 Journaling as a spiritual discipline is a way of recording your path.
-Keeping a journal enables you to notice incremental growth, as well as trends or obstacles.
+Keeping a journal enables you to notice incremental growth and trends or obstacles.
 Above all, it’s your private space for written contemplation.
 Use it to capture your dreams first thing in the morning.
 Explore your inspirational ideas and frustrations.

 “For me, writing is a way of thinking.
 I write in a journal a lot.
 I’m a very impatient person, so writing and meditation allow me to slow down and watch my mind; they are containers that keep me in place hold me still. — Ruth Ozeki

 Your handwriting reflects your state of mind.
-The pace, slant, and pressure in your penmanship are a reflection of your mood.
+The pace, slant, and pressure in your penmanship reflect your mood.
 The science behind analyzing your handwriting, graphology, can be used to delve further.
 Your journal will help you spot potential roadblocks.
 So, journaling as a spiritual discipline is a powerful cognitive diagnostic tool.
 It’s like an EKG for the mind.

 When people ask for spiritual journaling ideas, we tell them to record their dreams.
 Keep a simple journal handy.
 Set a date and timer on your smart device to remind you to write something.
-Most experienced spiritual explorers have several creative ideas, goals, tasks, dreams, automatic writing, song lyrics, etc. When you use a journal, you’ll soon discover the value of paper and pen.
+Most experienced spiritual explorers have several creative ideas, goals, tasks, dreams, automatic writing, song lyrics, etc. You’ll soon discover the value of paper and pen when you use a journal.

-Some people believe they write too slow and are taking up valuable time.
-Or, don’t their handwriting because they use a keyboard.
+Some people believe they write too slowly and are taking up valuable time.
+Or, don’t use their handwriting because they use a keyboard.
 Besides, I use the keyboard for everything else.

 All the above concerns are a reflection of our culture.
 It’s hard to overcome peer pressure or go against cultural trends.
 It takes courage to go against the grain, but the spiritual explorer understands the value of the first spiritual tool.
 It’s the best-kept secret for serious “inner work.”